-What is the price of a Golden Retriever?
+What is the normal price for a Golden Retriever puppy?

 Purchase: $1,000 - $3,500